amirbehmaram/osrs-highscore-wrapper/README.md

 The wrapper should provide some basic endpoints to return highscore data in a more descriptive JSON format.

+## Local Development

+This project is built using (flask)[https://flask.palletsprojects.com/en/1.1.x/].
+Follow their (installation)[https://flask.palletsprojects.com/en/1.1.x/installation/#installation] guide to get things setup.

+To run the app locally:

+1) Export our app so Flask can use it: `export FLASK_APP=main.py`
+2) Activate the virtual environment with `. venv/bin/activate`
+3) Then use `flask run` to start the

 ## Endpoints

 The endpoints will be documented as this project progresses.